Table of Contents[Hide][Show]

 diff -c file1 file2

-option presents differences in a context format, which is similar to the unified format but includes more context lines.
+The -c option presents differences in a context format, which is similar to the unified format but includes more context lines.
 This is often used for creating patches.

-will display the differences along with surrounding lines, making it easier to understand the changes in context.
+For example, diff -c file1.txt file2.txt will display the differences along with surrounding lines, making it easier to understand the changes in context.
 This format is particularly useful when sharing changes with others.

 4. Ignore Case Differences